keep-observer/keepObserver/README.md

   - Provides PageLoad first screen load analysis, time dimension, multi-version comparison
   - The middleware extension interface is provided by means of plug-in service composition
   - Support can freely combine the monitoring content, and allow custom extension control capture service, custom escalation service, etc。
+  -  Configuration information and apis as well as custom services, see [keepObserver](https://github.com/keep-observer/keepObserver/blob/master/document/keepObserver.md)
+- **Why do you need a keep-observer?**
+    - Your business needs: **business monitoring, abnormal alarm, error tracking**
+    - Your business needs: **analyze the performance information of the first screen, and provide data analysis of the results of grayscale tests such as ABtest**
+    - You need: **log fine-grained searches as well as queries, and provide visual data reports**
+    - You need: **user behavior action trace, exception error backtrace query**
+    - Your team: **no back-end resources are provided, completely operated by the front-end team**
+    - **can provide fast access monitoring, rapid deployment of back-end services, no complex server operations, front-end technicians can install deployment**
+    - **high degree of custom extension, allowing custom extension of other services**

 - **Function:**
   - keepObserverLog
     - Intercept capture global ***console*** Related log, including (error, log, warn, time, timeEnd, clear, info, debug), etc
-    - See configuration information and API details [keepObserverLog]()
+    - See configuration information and API details [keepObserverLog](https://github.com/keep-observer/keepObserver/blob/master/document/keepObserverLog.md)
   - keepObserverNetwork
     - Global ***XMLHttpRequest*** and ***fetch*** requests
-    - See configuration information and API details [keepObserverNetwork]()
+    - See configuration information and API details [keepObserverNetwork](https://github.com/keep-observer/keepObserver/blob/master/document/keepObserverNetwork.md)
   - KeepObserverHtmlElementActive
     - Capture user dom interaction (click,change) events and provide xPath path tracing
-    - See configuration information and API details [KeepObserverHtmlElementActive]()
+    - See configuration information and API details [KeepObserverHtmlElementActive](https://github.com/keep-observer/keepObserver/blob/master/document/KeepObserverHtmlElementActive.md)
   - KeepObserverKibanaApmReport
     - This service is required using Elasticsearch+kibana.
 Rely on kibana APM to report data
-    - See configuration information and API details [KeepObserverKibanaApmReport]()
+    - See configuration information and API details [KeepObserverKibanaApmReport](https://github.com/keep-observer/keepObserver/blob/master/document/KeepObserverKibanaApmReport.md)
   - KeepObserverMiddlewareKibanaApmTrack
     - Middleware extension service to provide kibana timeline trace logging
-    - See configuration information and API details [KeepObserverMiddlewareKibanaApmTrack]()
+    - See configuration information and API details [KeepObserverMiddlewareKibanaApmTrack](https://github.com/keep-observer/keepObserver/blob/master/document/KeepObserverMiddlewareKibanaApmTrack.md)

 - **Compatibility and Support :** compatibility with all the current mainstream framework running version, **vue angular react** and other frameworks. **IE 678 has not been tested yet **